AliceMenzie/terminal_app/README.md

 ## About

 This is a terminal application, developed as part of the CoderAcademy Fast track course.
+It uses the Age of Empires API, allowing users to access information on each civilisation, keep track of the game history and sets a random challenge for them to complete.

 ### How To Download and Run
 Installation